KaoutharBousbaa1/Kestra_NarutoAI/README.md

 For more information, refer to the [Kestra Documentation](https://kestra.io/docs/concepts/secret).

-## Step 12: Data and Schema Setup
+## Step 12: Schema Setup
-1. Upload the CSV tabes provided here to the daily_macros_demo, totasteps_demo, workout_strava_demo tables in BigQuery.
-Before uploading, update the CSV files by adding rows where the date corresponds to the current date at the time you are running this code.
-This will ensure that you see the results.
-2. In the Discord directory, create an `.env` file with the following code:
+1. In the Discord directory, create an `.env` file with the following code:
     ```sh
     TOKEN=Paste_here_the_token_of_your_discord_bot_from_the_previous_steps
     ```
-3. In `index.js`, replace `keyFilename` with your GCS service account key file path and the `projectID` variable with your GCS project ID.
+2. In `index.js`, replace `keyFilename` with your GCS service account key file path and the `projectID` variable with your GCS project ID.
 Also, replace the `bucketName` variable with the actual bucket name you created in the Google Cloud Storage project:
     ```javascript
     const bucketName = 'your_bucket_name_here';
     ```